Electroencephalogram (EEG)

 Studies of evoked potential are related procedures that may also be performed.
 These investigations measure electrical activity in the brain in response to visual, auditory, or tactile stimulation.

-The EEG is utilized to diagnose a variety of neurological disorders.
-Seizure activity will appear as rapid spiking waves on the EEG when epilepsy is present.
+The electroencephalogram (EEG) is utilized to diagnose various neurological disorders.
+When epilepsy is present, seizures appear as rapid spiking waves on the EEG.

 Depending on the size and location of the lesion, people with brain lesions, which tumours or strokes can cause, may exhibit abnormally sluggish EEG waves.